AEDs - Special Circumstances

 AEDs (automated external defibrillators) are used to deliver a shock that is designed to halt a harmful and chaotic ventricular rhythm and restore normal sinus rhythm.
 Most AEDs are designed for use by lay rescuers and are simple to use, incorporating verbal commands to prompt the AED user.
 There are certain circumstances that will change the way an AED is typically used, or may require the rescuer to perform an additional step prior to shocking the victim.
 Let’s examine some of these special circumstances and the interventions they require.

 Medication patches - these days, many different medications are being delivered via the transdermal route, including nitroglycerin, pain medication (i.e. Fentanyl), birth control and antinausea medications such as Scopolamine.
 If you notice a patch on your victim, simply remove the patch.
 If there is residue left behind, you can quickly wipe the excess medication off.
-The nonadhesive backing of some patches has a metallic component (usually aluminum but sometimes titanium) - this is why you should remove the patch before delivering a shock to your victim, so as to avoid arcing and thermal injury.
+The nonadhesive backing of some patches has a metallic component (usually aluminum but sometimes titanium) - therefore you should remove the patch before delivering a shock to your victim, so as to avoid arcing and thermal injury.
 It is also the reason that some patches should not be cut in half).

 Water - many people hold the mistaken belief that if the victim is laying in even a tiny amount of water they, too, will receive a shock when the victim is defibrillated.
 This is simply not true (at least, not if you are ‘hands off’ the victim, as you should be when a shock is about to be delivered).
 Of course, the victim should be laying on a firm surface for CPR, so if the victim is in the water or is lying in a large amount of water you will want to pull the victim to a dry area.
 Rest assured that a small amount of water won’t hurt.
 If you are really concerned, or if you are afraid that the AED pads will not stick because the victim is wet or has been sweating profusely (as some heart attack victims do), quickly wipe the victim’s chest dry.
 Your sleeve will do in a pinch.